A. J. Holloway

 A.J.
-Holloway (c.
-1939 – June 5, 2018) was an American politician, who served as Mayor of Biloxi, Mississippi, from 1993 to 2015.
+Holloway (April 17, 1939 – June 5, 2018) was an American politician, who served as the first Republican Mayor of Biloxi, Mississippi, from 1993 to 2015.
 He also played college football for the 1960 national champion Ole Miss Rebels.

 Early years

 Holloway was educated in the Biloxi public schools and graduated from the University of Mississippi, where he played on the Ole Miss football team which went to two Sugar Bowls, a Cotton Bowl, and won share of the National Championship in 1960.

 Political career

 Prior to his election as mayor, Holloway worked at the Mississippi Tax Commission for 12 years, reaching the position of senior revenue agent, and served one term on the Biloxi City Council, representing Ward 3.
+In June 1993, Holloway defeated controversial incumbent Pete Halat in a three-way race by just 17 votes out of 8,584 total cast after the final tally was posted.
 During his term as mayor, he oversaw the direct financial benefit to Biloxi from casino gambling that was introduced to the area in 1992.

 Hurricane Katrina

 On August 29, 2005, Hurricane Katrina hit Biloxi causing massive damage and loss of life.
 Summarizing the devastation in Biloxi left behind by Katrina, Holloway told The Sun Herald, "This is our tsunami."